Restorative justice (RJ) is a process which enables communication between those harmed by crime and those responsible for the harm.

 We accept a referral after the offender has been sentenced by the court and the legal process is concluded.
 This ensures that the restorative process is treated separately.

 Our service is voluntary; nobody is compelled to participate.
+Refer to our Fair Processing Notice for all the details.

 Our RJ facilitators